How to Smoke a Ham

 - 2 tablespoons whole cloves

 - Trim tough skin or hide from ham.
 Do not remove any more fat than you have to.
-Place the ham in a bucket, a cooler, a large bowl, or a plastic bag.
+Place the meat in a bucket, a cooler, a large bowl, or a plastic bag.

-- Combine fruit juices and cherry syrup and pour over ham.
+- Combine fruit juices and cherry syrup, and pour them over the ham.
 Marinate, chilled, over night, turning occasionally.
 Remove ham from marinade and allow excess to drip away.
 Drizzle with cherry syrup and pack brown sugar on ham.
 Let ham sit at room temperature for thirty minutes or so.

 - Get the electric smoker ready by filling the water pan with apple juice.
 Place the BBQ wood on the burner at the bottom of the smoker.
 Plug the smoker in.

 - Once the wood is making smoke, the smoker is ready.
 Place the ham on the top rack of smoker, fat-side up.
 Place lid on smoker.